Cultural Views on Pubic Hair

 There are a wide variety of methods used to remove or alter pubic hair.
 The most common short-term method for reducing or removing pubic hair is shaving, while the most common long-term methods include waxing or laser-hair removal.
 Below are descriptions of the various methods for pubic hair modification.

 A razor (straight razor, safety razor, or electric razor) is used to cut the hair at the level of the skin or relatively close to it.
-Prior to shaving, it is recommended that one first wets the area to be shaved and then applies shaving cream, soap, or body wash.
-This will help to prevent any nicks (cuts), bumps, blisters, ingrown hairs, and general irritation.
-Another important shaving tip is to make sure to shave in the direction of hair growth.
-Shaving against the grain of hair can also cause nicks (small cuts), bumps, blisters, etc. The effectiveness of this method may deteriorate when the blades begin to rust (they are not getting dull!).
-Soak the razor in white vinegar or another preferred cleanser to remove the rust.
+Contrary to popular belief, shaving with a razor does not make hair grow back faster, thicker, or darker.
+Shaving with a razor creates a flat end to the hair, giving it more sharp edges than naturally pointed hair.
+Prior to shaving, it is recommended that the first wets the area to be shaved and then applies shaving cream, soap, or body wash.
+This will help to prevent nicks (cuts), bumps, blisters, ingrown hairs, and general irritation.
+Shave in the direction of the hair growth (with the grain) to avoid ingrown hairs and irritation.
+Shaving against the grain of hair can cause nicks, bumps, blisters, etc. The effectiveness of this method may deteriorate when the blades begin to rust (they are not necessarily getting dull!).
+Try soaking the razor in white distilled vinegar or another preferred cleanser to remove the rust.
+It may be necessary to shave down lengthy hairs with an electric razor before using a regular razor.

 2. Bikini Waxing

 Waxing is a procedure that involves pulling out sections of hair using various types of waxes.
-To perform a bikini wax, a licensed, female esthetician or cosmetologist applies warm wax to a female's bikini line (inner thigh area), places cloth strips atop the wax, and then removes them by pulling the material off the skin.
-Often, a small thatch of hair is left above the vagina, sometimes in the shape of a heart or triangle.
+To perform a bikini wax, a licensed esthetician or cosmetologist applies warm wax to a female's bikini line (inner thigh area), places cloth strips atop the wax, and then removes them by pulling the material off the skin.
+Oftentimes a small thatch of hair is left above the vagina, sometimes in the shape of a heart or triangle.
+Certain websites and magazines offer printout stencils for pubic hair designs.

 Since this method can be very painful, pain-reducing gel is often recommended before applying the wax.
-It is possible that some skin irritation, bleeding and inflammation of the hair follicles can occur as a result of removing the wax, so do not be alarmed if this occurs.
-Wax should not be put on skin that is chapped, sunburned, or on the face of a person using facial products such as Retin-A or Differin (these weaken the skin and could result in skin tearing when the wax is pulled off).
-If a licensed esthetician or cosmetologist performs the waxing, treatment costs range from $25 to $50.
+It is possible that some skin irritation, bleeding, and inflammation of the hair follicles can occur as a result of removing the wax, so do not be alarmed if this occurs.
+Wax should not be put on skin that is chapped or sunburned or on the face of a person using facial products like Retin-A or Differin (these weaken the skin and could result in skin tearing when the wax is pulled off).
+If a licensed esthetician or cosmetologist performs the waxing, treatment costs typically range from $25 to $50.
 Do-it-yourself waxing products can also be purchased and used in the comfort of your own home.
 Hair needs to be at least 1/8 inch long for waxing to be effective, so do not shave in the days or weeks leading up to your appointment.
 Results typially last 3-8 weeks.

 3. Brazilian Waxing

-The "Brazilian wax" is similar to a bikini wax, but it involves complete removal of hair from the vulva (outer and inner labia), perineum, anus, buttocks and mons, using a wax mixture made from natural beeswax and tall oil.
+The "Brazilian wax" is similar to a bikini wax, but it involves complete removal of hair from the vulva (the external female genitals), perineum, anus, buttocks, and mons, using a wax mixture made from natural beeswax, tall oil, and sometimes botanicals.
 This wax mixture is stronger and more effective at removing the thicker pubic hairs compared to the synthetic waxes frequently used for leg waxing.
-While the Brazilian bikini wax has long been associated with women, there are a growing number of men getting the male equivalent of the Brazilian bikini wax.
-The procedure is performed by licensed cosmetologists or estheticians at numerous spas and salons, but there are also do-it-yourself kits that can be used with care in the comfort of one's own home.
+While the Brazilian wax has long been associated with women, there are a growing number of men getting the male equivalent of the Brazilian wax.
+The procedure is performed by licensed cosmetologists or estheticians at numerous spas and salons.

 The Origin of Brazilian Waxing

-- Females may or may not be provided with a paper G-string.
-The client will then be asked to disrobe from the waist down and lay on a waxing table.
+• Females may or may not be provided with a paper G-string.
+The client will then be asked to disrobe from the waist down and lie down on a waxing table.

-- Talcum powder is then spread over the area to be waxed, which prevents the hot wax from sticking to the skin.
+• Talcum powder is sometimes spread over the area to be waxed, which prevents the hot wax from sticking to the skin.

-- Hot wax is applied with a wax strip and given a short amount of time to harden.
-The wax strip is then pulled off in the opposite direction of hair growth with a cloth strip.
+• Hot wax is applied with a wax strip and given a short amount of time to harden.
+The wax strip is then pulled off in the opposite direction of hair growth (against the grain) with a cloth strip.

-- Once the waxing is complete, tweezers are used to remove any remaining stray hairs that were not removed during waxing.
+• Once the waxing is complete, tweezers are used to remove any remaining stray hairs that were not removed during the waxing.

-Men and women who want to take the risk of dyeing should avoid hair covering the genitals and only dye the hair that covers the pubic bone (the mons).
-The dye can cause irritation if applied to the lips of the vulva so it is recommended that area be avoided.
+Men and women who want to take the risk of dyeing their pubic hair should avoid hair covering the genitals and only dye the hair that covers the pubic bone (the mons).
+The dye can cause irritation if applied to the labia—both inner and outer lips of the vulva.
 For males, it is important to avoid the penile shaft and the scrotum because they both tend to be sensitive.
-Many people experience irritation or allergic reactions, including burning of the vaginal area, itching, blisters, redness or complete loss of hair.
+Many people experience irritation or allergic reactions, including burning of the vaginal area, itching, blisters, redness, or complete loss of hair.
 It is important to test for sensitivity first by doing a skin patch test 48 hours before attempting to tint hair.
-This entire Brazilian waxing session performed by a licensed cosmetologist or esthetician at a salon will typically last 15-30 minutes.
+The entire Brazilian waxing session performed by a licensed cosmetologist or esthetician at a salon will typically last 15-30 minutes.4

-The results from a Brazilian bikini wax typically last from 3 to 6 weeks, depending on the individual's hair re-growth rate.
-Re-growth of pubic hair is generally minimal during the first 2 weeks and increases by the third.
-Heat stimulates hair growth, so re-growth may be quicker in the summer months.
-With regular waxing, hair re-growth will generally slow down and the time between waxing sessions will increase.
+The results from a Brazilian bikini wax typically last from three to six weeks, depending on the individual's hair regrowth rate.
+Regrowth of pubic hair is generally minimal during the first two weeks and increases by the third.
+Heat stimulates hair growth, so regrowth may be quicker in the summer months.
+With regular waxing, hair regrowth will generally slow down, and the time between waxing sessions will increase.

 Tweezing is a laborious method that involves plucking each individual pubic hair.
 There may be pain, skin irritation, and inflammation of the hair follicle as a result of tweezing.
+Hairs often grow back as “ingrown” hairs, meaning that they continue to grow underneath the surface of the skin, can create long spirals, and can often lead to infections.
 Tweezers cost anywhere from $3 to $30.
-Results last about 3 to 8 weeks.
+Results last about three to eight weeks.

 5. Laser Hair Removal and Intense Pulsed Light

 Laser hair removal is FDA approved.
 Working with small areas of the skin, the laser beam destroys hair follicles and impairs hair regrowth.
 Redness or pigmentation changes of the skin may result after treatment.
 Laser treatment works best on people with light skin and dark hair, but may not be effective on deeply-embedded hair follicles.
-Since this procedure works by targeting the root of the hair, it is recommended that you avoid plucking, waxing, and electrolysis 6 weeks prior to the procedure so the root is left intact.
-A doctor or licensed technician should perform laser hair removal.
-This procedure is very expensive and multiple treatments are necessary.
-The average cost for one session of laser hair removal is $235, but costs may vary depending on the size of the treated area and number of treatments.
+Since this procedure works by targeting the root of the hair, it is recommended that you avoid plucking, waxing, and electrolysis beginning six weeks prior to the procedure so that the root is left intact.
+Only a doctor or licensed technician should perform laser hair removal.
+This procedure is very expensive, and multiple treatments are necessary for lasting results.
+The average cost for one session of laser hair removal is between $200 and $300, but costs may vary depending on the size of the treated area and number of treatments.
 This procedure can be used for pubic hair removal, but only for hair along the bikini line.
 Results are long lasting, but some hair may grow back.
-If hair does grow back, it is typically sparse and much finer than pre-treated hair.
+If hair does grow back, it is typically more sparse and much finer than pretreated hair.

 6. Hair Removal Creams and Lotions

-Special creams and lotions, referred to as depilatories, contain chemicals that dissolve the protein structure of hair and cause it to separate from the skin.
+Creams and lotions, also referred to as depilatories, contain chemicals that dissolve the protein structure of hair and cause it to separate from the skin.
 Some depilatories can increase acne and cause skin irritation or chemical burns if the formula is too strong or the cream is left on too long.
-Depilatories cost $5 to $10.
-Results last about a week.
+These creams and lotions are not intended for use on the labia minora (the inner lips).
+Depilatories are sold over-the-counter at most drug stores and cost $5- $10.
+Results last about one week.

 Side Effects of Hair Removal

 Please note that hair removal in general may cause irritation of the skin, along with razor burn and/or ingrown hairs.
-Ingrown hairs form when the hair fails to grow out of the skin.
-The hair curls over inside the follicles under the skin (just like the "razor bump" hairs curl above the skin).
+Ingrown hairs form when the hair fails to grow out of the skin and curls over inside the follicles under the skin (just like the "razor bump" hairs curl above the skin).
 By curling, the hair creates a painful "foreign body" reaction in the hair follicle.
-The resulting inflammation in the follicle then creates an unsightly "bump", oftentimes filled with pus.
-Products such as Tend Skin may reduce the occurrence of ingrown hairs and/or razor burn.
+The resulting inflammation in the follicle then creates an unsightly "bump,” oftentimes filled with pus.
+Products such as Tend Skin® may reduce the occurrence of ingrown hairs and/or razor burn.

 Methods Not Recommended for Pubic Hair Removal